 - Engage in activities like swimming, bike-riding or using light weights to aid the flow of lymph fluid.

-Memory and cognitive problems
+Memory and thinking changes

 - emotional concerns, such as stress, anxiety or depression